philecker/dev-resource/README.md

 ## Libraries
 - https://reactjs.org/ &mdash; A JavaScript library for building user interfaces.
 - https://recoiljs.org/ &mdash; A state management library for React.
+- https://mui.com/ &mdash; MUI offers a comprehensive suite of UI tools to help you ship new features faster.
+- https://formik.org/ &mdash; Formik comes with battle-tested solutions for input validation, formatting, masking, arrays, and error handling.

 ## Tools
 - https://code.visualstudio.com/ &mdash; Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
 Visual Studio Code is free.